anael-seghezzi/CToy/README.md

 void ctoy_end() // called at the end of the program
 {}
 ```
-Every time you modify src/main.c or any other file connected to it (direclty or recursively included), C-Toy will recompile and restart the program dynamically.
+Every time you modify src/main.c or any other file connected to it (directly or recursively included), C-Toy will recompile and restart the program dynamically.

 One other difference with standard C is the use of persistent memory to maintain a bloc of memory intact between recompiles.
 For example :